eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/a-privacy-risks-and-mitigations.md

 Notes:

--   If method B is used with a batch instead of with a single PID, attestation, or WUA, it becomes method C, see requirement 7.
+-   If method B is used with a batch instead of a single PID, attestation, or WUA, it may become method C (see requirement 7) or Method D (see requirement 8).

 -   It is the responsibility of Relying Parties to validate whether a presented PID, attestation, or WUA is temporally valid.
 There is no